PrinceMishra7/PrinceMishra7/README.md

 # 👋 Hi, I'm Prince Mishra

-I'm a **Software Engineer** who enjoys building reliable backend systems and learning new technologies.
+I'm a **Software Engineer** focused on building reliable backend systems and learning new technologies.

 ---